Crowder (musician)

 David Wallace Crowder (born November 29, 1971), known professionally by his mononymous stage name Crowder since 2012, is an American contemporary Christian music singer, songwriter, multi-instrumentalist and author.
-He was the lead singer in the now defunct David Crowder Band, before he started his solo career in 2012 on sixstepsrecords and Sparrow Records labels.
-He released his first solo album.
-Neon Steeple, on May 27, 2014.
+He was the lead singer in the Christian rock and worship band David Crowder*Band from 1996 to 2012, before he started his solo career on sixstepsrecords and Sparrow Records labels.

+He released his first solo album, Neon Steeple, on May 27, 2014.
 Crowder released his first solo single off the album, "I Am", on November 25, 2013, which rose to the No. 3 position on the Christian Songs chart.
 American Prodigal, Crowder's second solo album, was released on September 23, 2016 and his third, I Know a Ghost, on November 9, 2018.
 His fourth solo album, Milk & Honey, released on June 11, 2021.

-Background

-He was born David Wallace Crowder, on November 29, 1971, in Texarkana, Texas.
-He went to college at Baylor University in Waco, Texas.

-Crowder was the lead vocalist of the David Crowder Band from 1996 until it was disbanded in 2012 when Crowder started his solo career on Sparrow Records imprint, sixstepsrecords.
-During the band's time together they released 16 singles through 6 studio albums, 2 live albums, 4 Extended Plays (EPs) and a compilation album.